-The effective tax rates for the first quarter of fiscal years 2019 and 2018 were a provision benefit of 341.3% and provision of 24.1%, respectively.
-In the first quarter of fiscal year 2019, we recorded an income tax benefit of \$17.5 million, compared to a tax provision of \$3.8 million in the first quarter of fiscal year 2018.
-The effective tax rate in the first quarter of fiscal year 2019 was higher than the effective tax rate in first quarter of fiscal year 2018 primarily due to a partial release of the valuation reserve against our U.S. deferred tax assets.
-Our effective tax rate in the first quarter of fiscal year 2019 differs from the statutory federal income tax rate of 21% primarily due to regional mix of income and a partial release of the valuation reserve against our U.S.
+The effective tax rates for the first six months of fiscal years 2019 and 2018 were a provision benefit of 43.7% and provision of 24.4%, respectively.
+In the first six months of fiscal year 2019, we recorded an income tax benefit of \$11.4 million, compared to a tax provision of \$7.9 million in the first six months of fiscal year 2018.
+The effective tax rate in the first six months of fiscal year 2019 was lower than the effective tax rate in the first six months of fiscal year 2018 primarily due to a partial release of the valuation reserve against our U.S. deferred tax assets.
+Our effective tax rate in the first six months of fiscal year 2019 differs from the statutory federal income tax rate of 21% primarily due to regional mix of income and a partial release of the valuation reserve against our U.S. deferred tax assets.

-In connection with the enactment of the "Tax Cuts and Jobs Act," we have determined that we will remit approximately \$240.0 million of foreign earnings in the foreseeable future, and as a result, have established a deferred income tax liability for the withholding tax that will be due upon distribution of these earnings.
+In connection with the enactment of the Tax Cuts and Jobs Act ("Tax Act"), we have determined that we will remit approximately \$240.0 million of foreign earnings in the foreseeable future, and as a result, have established a deferred income tax liability for the withholding tax that will be due upon distribution of these earnings.
 We intend to indefinitely reinvest all other unremitted foreign earnings and, as a result, have not provided U.S. taxes on these earnings.
 We currently do not need these earnings to support our U.S. operations.
 If these unremitted foreign earnings are needed for our U.S. operations or can no longer be permanently reinvested outside the U.S., we would be required to accrue and pay foreign withholding taxes of approximately 5% on these earnings.